 The Translation Conference Organizer's Final Confession

-First they asked for kosher food and separate plates, and I gave it to them, because after all, religious practice should be respected—
+First they asked for kosher food and separate plates, and I gave it to them, because after all, religious practice should be respected— though I am not a Jew.

-Then they asked for halal food, and I thought "why not?", the Muslims I know are mostly cool—
+Then they asked for halal food, and I thought "why not?", the Muslims I know are mostly cool— though Islam is not my Way.

-Then they asked for vegetarian food and got it—
+Then they asked for vegetarian food and got it— Because I am a vegetarian.

-Then they asked for vegan fare and it was done—
+Then they asked for vegan fare and it was done— Because that diet helped Clinton lose weight.

-Then they asked for "raw vegan" and I said, "What?"
+Then they asked for "raw vegan" and I said, "What?"—

 Because I know raw text, raw emotions, raw deals, raw sex, but can't get my head around a raw vegan.